A Generalisation of the Capstan Equation and a Comparison Against Kikuchi and Oden's Model for Coulomb's Law of Static Friction: Conclusions

 \section{Conclusions}

-In our analysis, we taken the standard friction law (\ref{FrictionLaw01}) and extend it to model thin objects on rough rigid surfaces in an attempt to extend the capstan equation (\ref{CapstanEqn}) to more general geometries.
-First, we derived closed from solutions for a membrane with a zero-Poisson's ratio (or a string with an arbitrary Poisson's ratio) supported by a rigid prism at limiting-equilibrium (static-equilibrium or steady-equilibrium), and then a rigid cone at limiting-equilibrium (static-equilibrium case only).
-Although, we used the standard friction law to generalise the capstan equation to noncircular geometries, what we derived can be regarded as a extended case of Konyukhov's \cite{ konyukhov2015contact} and Konyuk-hov's and Izi's \cite {konyukhov2015introduction} model; however, what is unique about our work is that we are considering a true-membrane over a rigid obstacle, and we are able incorporate an external loading field (prism case only).\\
+In our analysis, we have taken Coulomb's formulation of Amontons' laws of dry friction (\ref{FrictionLaw01}) and extend it to model thin elastic bodies on rough rigid surfaces in an attempt to extend the capstan equation (\ref{CapstanEqn}) to more general geometries.
+First, we derived closed form solutions for a membrane with a zero Poisson's ratio (or a string with an arbitrary Poisson's ratio) supported by a rigid prism at limiting-equilibrium (static-equilibrium case and steady-equilibrium case), and supported by a rigid cone at limiting-equilibrium (static-equilibrium case only).
+The solutions that are derived from our models indicate that the stress profile of the elastic body depends on the change in curvature of the rigid obstacle at the contact region.\\